cauchips/poisonous-mushroom-prediction/README.md

 ## Machine Learning Model

-A Random Forest classifier was trained on the dataset after applying label encoding to the categorical features.
+After applying label encoding to the categorical features, a Random Forest classifier was trained on the dataset.
 The model was evaluated and tuned to provide accurate predictions.
 The details of the model training process can be found in the `scripts.ipynb` notebook.

 ## Future Work